Sudomeapizza/School-Programs/README.md

-This is my home page!!  :D

-NOTE:

-All of my java projects that i made at school are used in the terminal / eclipse.
+This is a project that I made at school in my computer science class.